 Churches, Christian schools, Camp Associations, and para-church organizations considering membership may want to arrange for the Chairman of the Association to come and meet with Boards or Members for a more comprehensive presentation of the Association.
 As long as they do not presently belong to another denomination, membership application is simply by a letter mailed to the Association Chairman stating they passed a vote to request membership in a meeting duly announced to members two weeks in advance.
 The letter must also state agreement with the Association's doctrinal statement.
 In addition, it is also very helpful if the letter is accompanied with historical, doctrinal, and by-law documents for review by the Executive Board and/or Board of Ministry..

 Chairman Rev. Allen Young, is available to present the Association to Boards or congregations in special meetings or Sunday services.
 See the Contact menu above to set up arrangements.

 We would like to welcome a new organization into the membership of the Association.
 KP Duty is a ministry team of singer Kathy Henry and speaker Pam Nelson.
 They are based in the Smethport/Port Allegany, PA area.
 Kathy and Pam have ministered in several churches and in Honduras and Ecuador.
-They are currently planning to go with P.U.M.P. ministries to Africa in February.
-See more on them in the Association Messenger Newsletter.
+They are currently with P.U.M.P. ministries in Africa, ministering to orphans and in Ladies retreats.
+See more on them in the February 2014 issue of the Association Messenger.